0xAX/linux-insides/Initialization/linux-initialization-1.md

 access rights.
 The second - `level2_fixmap_pgt` is a virtual addresses which can refer to any physical addresses even under kernel space.

-The next `level2_kernel_pgt` calls `PDMS` macro which creates 512 megabytes from the `__START_KERNEL_map` for kernel text (after these 512 megbytes will be modules memory space).
+The next `level2_kernel_pgt` calls `PDMS` macro which creates 512 megabytes from the `__START_KERNEL_map` for kernel text (after these 512 megabytes will be modules memory space).

-Now we know Let's back to our code which is in the beginnig of the section.
+Now we know Let's back to our code which is in the beginning of the section.
 Remember that `rbp` contains actual physical address of the `_text` section.
-We just add this address to the base addressess of the page tables, that they'll have correct addresses:
+We just add this address to the base address of the page tables, that they'll have correct addresses:

 ```assembly
 	addq	%rbp, early_level4_pgt + (L4_START_KERNEL*8)(%rip)